 Image: The Twitter logo is shown at its corporate headquarters in San Francisco, California April 28, 2015.
 REUTERS/Robert Galbraith

-The micro-blogging website operator is working on a new product that will allow users to share tweets longer than 140 characters, technology website Re/code reported on Tuesday.
+(Reuters) – Twitter Inc is building a new feature that will allow users to post tweets as long as 10,000 characters, technology news website Re/code reported on Tuesday.

 Copyright 2015 Thomson Reuters.
 Click for Restrictions.